Geoportail-Luxembourg/LuxMob/README.md

     $ make android

+To build and run the debug version:

+    $ make android-debug

 You may need to run the following command prior to the one above:

     $ cd cordova-app && cordova platform update android